 The management and directors are responsible for the other information.
-The other information that we received comprise of the Director's Report and the listing requirements of South Pacific Stock Exchange included in the Annual Report of the company for the year ended 30 June 2021 but does not include the financial statements and the auditor's report thereon.
+The other information that we receive comprise of the information included in the directors' report and the Annual Report of the Company for the year ended 30 June 2023 but does not include in the financial statements and the auditor's report thereon.
+The Annual Report is expected to be made available to us after the date of the auditor's report.